Facts About Niagara Falls

 - Three Sisters Islands were named after the daughters of Parkhurst Whitney, a hotelman and prominent local citizen.
 The daughters names were Asenath, Angeline and Celinda Eliza.

-- A statue of Chief Clinton Rickard, who was the founder of the Indian Defense League in 1926, can be found near the Great Lakes Gardens in Niagara Falls State Park.
+- A statue of Chief Clinton Rickard, who was the founder of the Indian Defense League in 1926, can be found in the Welcome Plaza at Prospect Park.

 - 3,160 tons of water flows over Niagara Falls every second.
 This accounts for 75,750 gallons of water per second over the American and Bridal Veil Falls and 681,750 gallons per second over the Horseshoe Falls.